 - NO SHOCK ADVISED:

-- Device will prompt to check for pulse (or for breathing or signs of circulation) and if absent, start CPR.
+- The device will prompt to check for a pulse (or for breathing or signs of circulation) and if absent, start CPR.

 - If pulse or signs of circulation such as normal breathing and movement are absent, perform CPR for one minute.